thirdlawtechnologies/mathkernel/README.md

 After five days - 10,846 lines of code (simple wc count)

 Thoughts:
+0. Most of this was vibe-coded using gpt-5.1 at the reasoning level "high".
+When I set the reasoning lower then things go off the rails and I start getting bad code.
 1. I didn't trust ChatGPT to calculate symbolic derivatives properly or to generate code to calculate symbolic derivatives.
 So I spent two days vibe-coding the facility to compare them to each other.
 You will notice some of the kernels have hardcoded partial